Roca Mines Inc.

 Roca retained Hatch Associates Ltd., to conduct independent engineering studies and preliminary economic assessments for a 500 tonne per day operation at the MAX Project (MAX Molybdenum Project Preliminary Assessment).
 These preliminary economic cost estimates and financial models were further refined by Roca and its consultants resulting in the filing of an application for a British Columbia "Small Mines Permit" in the name of Roca's wholly-owned operating subsidiary, FortyTwo Metals Inc.

 In November 2005, FortyTwo Metals was granted a production permit from the British Columbia Ministry of Energy, Mines and Petroleum Resources.
-Initial production will focus on the rich, "HG Zone" within the centre of the "B-Zone" to produce a readily saleable premium specification concentrate.
+Initial production will focus on the rich, "HG Zone" within the centre of the "B-Zone" to produce a readily saleable premium specification concentrate of approximately 95% MoS2.

 Roca Mines Inc.'s wholly owned subsidiary, FortyTwo Metals Inc., purchased a 1,000-tonne-per-day mill and concentrator and related equipment for the MAX molybdenum project.
-The mill which was located approximately 380 highway kilometres (230 miles) south of the MAX site was dismantled and moved to the MAX site.
-The mill acquisition included buildings, crushing, grinding & flotation circuits along with complete engineering drawings.
-This will allow for rapid reconstruction at the MAX site.
+The mill is located approximately 380 highway kilometres (230 miles) south of the MAX site.
+The company plans to dismantle and move the mill, including; buildings, crushing, grinding and flotation circuits.
+Importantly, complete engineering drawings for the mill buildings and equipment will allow for rapid reconstruction at the MAX site.

 The initial phase of mining is expected to produce approximately 1.5 million lbs of contained molybdenum from each production run of 72,000 tonnes.
-Within the first 6 months of production commencement, Roca intends to complete back-to-back production runs resulting in the production of approximately 3.0 million lbs of contained molybdenum.
-Annual operating cash costs (mine, mill and overhead) are estimated at US$5.00/lb. of molybdenum produced (approximately $100/tonne).
-Payback of start-up capital is approximately 4 months from mill startup.
-Roca plans to recover much of the 260,000 tonnes of 1.95% MoS2 within the first year of production, and to make expansion decisions based on prevailing molybdenum prices during 2008 and beyond.
+In 2007, Roca intends to complete back-to-back production runs resulting in the production of approximately 3.0 million lbs of contained molybdenum.
+Total annual operating costs (mine, mill and overhead) are estimated at US$7.2 million (approximately $100/tonne) with capital costs of approximately US$14 million.
+Payback of start-up capital is approximately 9 months from construction startup or 4 months from mill startup.
+Using a campaigned mining-milling approach, Roca plans to recover much of the 260,000 tonnes of 1.95% MoS2 within the first few years of production, and to make expansion decisions based on prevailing molybdenum prices during 2007 and beyond.

 Expansion potential - Large-scale Mining

 With total cash costs conservatively estimated at US$100/tonne, the high grade zones within the deposit (see MAX Display Section) provide compelling economics down to a price of $5 for contained molybdenum in oxide, a luxury most pure molybdenite porphyry deposits do not share.
-Many metals analysts see molybdenum prices staying well above the $10-$15 per pound range for many years to come.
-Roca is advancing further phases of mine development allowing for rapid expansion of the operation using internally generated cash-flow.
+As many metals analysts see molybdenum prices staying in the $10-$15 per pound range for years to come, Roca is advancing concepts for rapid expansion of the operation using internally generated cash-flow should molybdenum prices justify.
+Hatch has also prepared Roca's preliminary engineering studies for a 2,500 tpd bulk tonnage operation, based on the measured and indicated resource of 11,350,000 tonnes grading 0.36% MoS2 at a 0.20% MoS2 cutoff.

 Exploration and Bluesky